erroronline1/caro/readme.md

 ### Case positions
 Case positions are fetched by request.
 If available, tables of the calculatory items will be displayed from within the records according to the provided ERP case number(s).
 Data will be presented as constructed within the custom interface-class-method.
-Keys must match the language chunks `record.erpinterface.casepositions`.
+Keys must match the language chunks `erpquery.casedata.casepositions`.

 ### Case media
 Case media are fetched by request.
 If available, links with data-urls will be displayed containing the files from within the records according to the provided ERP case number(s).